yashpy/yashpy/README.md

 - 📫 How to reach me: ...
 Connect me on linkedin: https://www.linkedin.com/in/yadneshsdeshpande/
 -->
 <!-- - 😄 Pronouns: ...-->
-- ⚡ Fun fact: ... fixing issues in repos is more easy than doing git pull, clone &push 😁.
+- ⚡ Fun fact: ... fixing issues in repos is more easy than writing code 😁.

 <!---